Deep reinforcement learning for the control of conjugate heat transfer with application to workpiece cooling: Conclusion

-Scope is another key ingredient to pushing forward the state of the art.
-A short-term objective would be to quickly tackle more complex test cases exhibiting time-dependent dynamics and turbulence, which the numerical framework is perfectly suited to do via a combination of Reynolds-averaged Navier--Stokes modeling~\cite{sari18,guiza2020} and second-order, semi-implicit time discretization~\cite{meli19jcp}.
-We believe that this will highlight even more clearly the relevance of the methodology, as it is speculated in~\cite{ghraieb2020} that DRL should be able to handle chaotic systems without suffering from the shortcomings and limitations of the adjoint method, and \cite{beintema2020controlling} consistently report that DRL outperforms a canonical linear proportional-derivative controller in controlling turbulent natural convection.
-The long-term objective would be to enrich the description of the test cases using multi-physics modeling (e.g., radiative heat transfer, phase transformation), to pave the way toward flexible, ready-to-use control of industrially relevant applications, such as thermal comfort for building design or manufacturing processes.
+Scope is another key ingredient to {keep} pushing forward the state of the art. {The next step} is to tackle more complex test cases exhibiting {flow unsteadiness and turbulence, which the CFD environment} is perfectly suited to do via a combination of Reynolds-averaged Navier--Stokes modeling~\cite{sari18,guiza2020} and second-order, semi-implicit time discretization~\cite{meli19jcp}.
+We believe that this will highlight even more clearly the relevance of the methodology, as~\cite{ghraieb2020} speculates that DRL should be able to handle chaotic systems without suffering from the shortcomings and limitations of the adjoint method, and it is shown in~\cite{beintema2020controlling} to outperform a canonical linear proportional-derivative controller in controlling turbulent natural convection.
+The long-term objective would be to enrich the description of the test cases using multi-physics modeling (e.g., radiative heat transfer, phase transformation) {in order to} pave the way toward flexible, ready-to-use control of industrially relevant applications, such as thermal comfort for building design or manufacturing processes.